barkibu/barkibu-web-widget/docs/widget_configuration.md

 - `marketingBrandName` - Defines the name of the marketing brand that appears when `marketingOptInEnabled` is activated.
 - `marketingOptInEnabled` - Defines wether the texts relative to marketing opt in is active or not.
 - `privacyUrl` - Defines the url to which user should be redirected to know the privacy terms of the brand.
+- `affiliatesUrl` - Defines the url related to the affiliates link shown if `marketingOptInEnabled` is enabled.
 - `emailAccount` - Defines an email address where pet parents should send their emails in order to contact with a vet
 - `emailNewLineFormat` - Defines a new line separator, used to build a body for an email consultation
 - `chatOnPhoneCallUrl` - Url for external service where pet parent can schedule a phone call with a vet.
 Used when pet parent selects `Phone` option to connect with a vet